Data-Visualization-Intro/3-D3-line-chart/readme.md

 1. a y axis (vertical) on the left comprised of max temperature values
 1. an x axis (horizontal) on the bottom comprised of dates

-To grab the correct metrics from each data point, we'll use accessor functions.
+To grab the correct metrics from each data point, we'll use `accessor functions`.

 Accessor functions convert a single data point into the metric value.

 > Think of a dataset as a table.
 A data point would be a row in that table.
 In this case, a data point represents an object in our dataset array that holds the weather data for one day.

-Lets try it out by creating a yAccessor function that will take a data point and return the max temperature.
+We'll create a yAccessor function that will take a data point and return the max temperature.

 We will use `yAccessor` for plotting points on the y axis.